JustYourEverdayUser/Lexi-Translation/README.md

 If you have an idea or you know a bug, please, open an [issue](https://github.com/Dzheremi2/Lexi/issues) with you idea/bug and it will be added to roadmap.

-If you want the app to support more file formats, create a feature request about that and attach a sample file.

 ### Code of Conduct
 The project follows the [GNOME Code of Conduct](https://conduct.gnome.org)